 Please take a moment to read our Guide to COVID-Safe Instrumental Lessons for Parents/Guardians and Pupils

-If your child did not take part in online lessons during the summer term, it is necessary for you to re-enrol them for the autumn Term.
+If your child did not take part in online lessons, it is necessary for you to re-enrol them for the autumn Term.
 Due to social distancing, spaces may be limited so we will be operating a first-come, first-served waiting list in our schools.